nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Additionally, this operation involves searching through all `Person` objects in the `AddressBook` and deleting the event at index `1`.
 This is done by calling `Model#deleteEventFromPersonList(1)`, which in turn calls `AddressBook#deleteEventFromPersonList(1)`.

-The `deleteEventFromPersonList` method will check through the full list of `Person` objects (i.e., not just the filtered list on display) in order to completely remove the specified event from the `AddressBook`.
+The `deleteEventFromPersonList` method will check through the full list of `Person` objects (i.e., not just the filtered list on display, if it is filtered) in order to completely remove the specified event from the `AddressBook`.

 ### \[Implemented] Sort events feature